juansv2k2/juanvassallo.com/README.md

 # Juan Sebastián Vassallo — Personal Website

-This is the source code for my personal professional website as a composer, sound/media artist, and researcher interested in artificial intelligence and computational creativity.
-The site showcases my artistic work, research, and ongoing projects, and serves as a portfolio for my web development skills.
+This is the source code for my personal professional website as a composer, sound/media artist, and researcher interested in artificial intelligence and hybrid human-computer creative spaces.
+The site showcases my artistic work, research, and ongoing projects, and also serves as a portfolio for my web development skills.
+It is currently deployed here: https://juanvassallo.com/

 ## Overview